Brazil: Cartels and Leniency

 Additionally, article 21 of the Antitrust Act establishes that the following conducts, among several others, are infringements of the economic order, provided that the article 20 effects are produced:

-Recently, the SDE has pushed further and recommended that White Martins Ltda, Air Liquide Brasil Ltda, AGA SA and Air Products Brasil Ltda be fined 30 per cent of their gross turnover - the upper limit - for market division and bid rigging in the industrial and medical gases market, as well as vertical restraints aimed at sustaining a collusive scheme.
+The SDE has pushed further and recommended that White Martins Ltda, Air Liquide Brasil Ltda, AGA SA and Air Products Brasil Ltda be fined 30 per cent of their gross turnover for market division, bid-rigging in the industrial and medical gases market, as well as vertical restraints aimed at sustaining a collusive scheme.
 The SDE has also recommended fining the managers and directors who have participated in the scheme 50 per cent of the fine imposed on their companies, which is also the upper limit.

-Administrative penalties established by articles 23 and 24 of the Antitrust Act, however, also include prohibition from participating in public biddings for at least five years, compulsory licensing of intellectual property, end of tax benefits, divestiture, breakup or 'any other measure required to extinguish the detrimental effects to the economic order'.
+Administrative penalties established by articles 23 and 24 of the Antitrust Act, nevertheless, also include compulsory licensing of intellectual property, end of tax benefits, divestiture, breakup or ‘any other measure required to extinguish the detrimental effects to the economic order.’

-It is relevant to note that CADE may impose fines on any entity or person that cooperates with or facilitates collusion.
-Several trade associations have been fined for promoting collusion.
-Recently, the SDE has charged an accountancy and consultancy firm for facilitating price fixing.
+CADE may impose fines on any entity or person that cooperates with or facilitates collusion.
+Several trade associations have been fined for promoting collusion and recently an accountancy and consultancy firm was fined 10 per cent of its annual turnover for formatting and facilitating a price-fixing arrangement.

-Furthermore, as of August 2008, over 100 executives were facing criminal actions for cartelisation and 10 have been sentenced to jail time ranging from two to five years.
-Moreover, the Public Prosecutor's Office (PPO) has recently charged eight executives for their role in the air cargo industry cartel.
-Collusion was criminalised by means of Act 8,137 of 1990 and participants in collusive schemes are subject to criminal penalties, including detention and imprisonment for up to five years.
+Furthermore, as of August 2009, over 100 executives were facing criminal actions for cartelisation and 29 have been punished with jail sentences ranging from two to five years (in 10 cases appeals are pending).
+Moreover, the Public Prosecutor’s Office (MP) has charged eight executives for their role in the air cargo industry cartel.
+Collusion was criminalised by means of Act 8,137 of 1990 and participants in collusive schemes are subject to detention and imprisonment for up to five years for cartelisation, besides indictment for conspiracy.

-With respect to international cartels, it is crucial to note that Brazilian antitrust law explicitly embraces the effects doctrine.
-Pursuant to article 2 of the Antitrust Act, foreign companies are subject to Brazilian jurisdiction when anti-competitive practices 'produce or may produce effects' in Brazil, even if the companies do not operate in the country.
+Furthermore, Brazilian antitrust law explicitly embraces the effects doctrine.
+Pursuant to article 2 of the Antitrust Act, foreign companies are subject to Brazilian jurisdiction when anti-competitive practices ‘produce or may produce effects’ in Brazil even if the companies do not operate in the country.

-In another important development, the Superior Court of Justice (STJ) has ruled that the SDE may examine documents and files seized in cartel dawn raids even if they include potentially unrelated confidential data regarding business strategy and product development, provided that the documents and files seized are not disclosed to third parties and the administrative process remains confidential until the merits of the action challenging the validity of the raid are reviewed.
+The Superior Court of Justice (STJ) and federal courts have reaffirmed that the SDE may examine documents and files seized in cartel dawn raids even if they include potentially unrelated confidential data regarding business strategy and product development, provided that the documents and files seized are not disclosed to third parties and the administrative process remain confidential until the merits of the actions challenging the validity of the raids are reviewed.

-Leniency agreements grant full or partial administrative immunity for companies and individuals, depending on whether the SDE was aware of the reported collusive behaviour at the time of the application.
+Leniency agreements grant full or partial administrative immunity for companies and individuals, depending on whether the SDE was aware of the reported collusive behavior at the time of the application.
 If the SDE was unaware of the scheme, the applicant may be granted full immunity.
-In cases where the SDE was previously aware of the cartel, the applicable administrative penalties may be reduced by one to two-thirds, according to the results of the party's cooperation and its good faith.
+In cases in which the SDE was previously aware of the cartel, the applicable administrative penalties may be reduced by one to two-thirds, according to the results of the party’s cooperation and its good faith.

 If a company qualifies for leniency, all its directors, officers and employees may benefit as well, by admitting their involvement, signing the agreement along with the company, and agreeing to fully cooperate with the investigations.
-From the date the agreement is signed, the PPO cannot bring a criminal action against the party and the limitation period is suspended until CADE issues a decision on the merits of the case.
-After CADE has adjudicated the case and verified that the party has fully complied with the agreement, the party receives definitive immunity from criminal prosecution.
-Applicants should request that the PPOs (both at the federal and state levels) sign the leniency agreement to ensure that no charges are filed.
+From the date the agreement is signed, the Public Prosecutor’s Office cannot bring a criminal action against the party and the limitation period is suspended until CADE issues a decision on the merits of the case.
+After CADE has adjudicated the case and verified that the party has fully complied with the agreement, the party receives definitive immunity from criminal persecution.
+Applicants should request that the Public Prosecutor Offices (both at the federal and state levels) sign the leniency agreement to ensure that no charges are filed.

 Leniency applications must meet the following requirements: